I. Purpose and Scope

 XII.
 Amendment, Modification and Waiver

-This Code may be amended, modified or waived by the Board of Directors and waivers also may be granted by the Audit Committee subject to the disclosure and other provisions of the Securities Exchange Act of 1934, and the rules thereunder, and the applicable rules of the New York Stock Exchange ("NYSE").
-Any changes to or waivers of this Code will, to the extent required, be promptly disclosed as provided by SEC or NYSE rules.
+This Code may be amended, modified or waived by the Board of Directors and waivers also may be granted by the Audit Committee subject to the disclosure and other provisions of the Securities Exchange Act of 1934, and the rules thereunder, and the applicable rules of the The NASDAQ Stock Market LLC (“NASDAQ”).
+Any changes to or waivers of this Code will, to the extent required, be promptly disclosed as provided by SEC or NASDAQ rules.

 XIII.
 Applicable Law

 The Code is subject to all applicable law.
 Nothing in the Code is intended to require any action contrary to law.
 In the event that the Code conflicts with any law, directors, officers and employees must comply with the law.
 Nothing in the Code is intended or will be considered (1) to amend the Certificate of Incorporation or By-laws of the Company, (2) to change the legal duties imposed upon directors, officers or employees under state, federal and other applicable statutes, rules and regulations, (3) to expand the liabilities of directors, officers or employees beyond applicable law, or (4) to affect any rights available to directors, officers or employees under state and other applicable law or the Company’s Certificate of Incorporation or By-laws.
 Directors and officers shall also be entitled to the benefits of indemnification to the fullest extent permitted by law, the Company’s Certificate of Incorporation and By-laws, and to exculpation as provided by state law and the Company’s Certificate of Incorporation.